-Peter is a conflict and rule of law practitioner with 20 years of experience working on conflict, peacebuilding, security and rule of law sector governance and transformation.
-Peter’s experience includes complex conflict and post-conflict environments in South Asia, East, West and Southern Africa.
-Peter has worked with think-tanks, NGOs, multilateral agencies – including the United Nations and the European Union – and in the private sector to deliver high-quality policy, analysis and programming at the regional, national and local level.
+Peter has a background in conflict and peacebuilding, security sector reform, and rule of law.
+Peter’s 20 years of experience includes complex conflict environments in Africa, Central and South Asia, including in Somalia, Sudan and Sierra Leone.
+Peter has worked with think-tanks, NGOs, multilateral agencies – including the United Nations and the European Union – and the private sector to deliver high-quality policy, analysis and programming.

-Carole started her career in South Africa, at the Centre for Conflict Resolution as a facilitator and trainer.
-She then moved to Burundi to run the Women’s Peace Centre, created by international peacebuilding NGO Search for Common Ground (SFCG).
-After a stint at a private consulting group in Cape Town, she re-joined SFCG in 2002.
-As Director of Outreach & Training and, later, as Director of Institutional Learning and member of senior management, she supported its different field programs with training and expertise.
+Carole started her career in South Africa, at the Centre for Conflict Resolution to then move to Burundi to run the Women’s Peace Centre, created by international peacebuilding NGO Search for Common Ground (SFCG).
+She was later SFCG’s Director of Institutional Learning and a member of the senior management team in Washington DC.

 Carole holds a Masters in International Relations from the Graduate Institute for International Studies and a Masters in Gender Studies from the University of Geneva.

-Héloïse holds a Master’s Degree from the European Inter-University Centre in Human Rights and Democratisation and a Bachelor’s Degree from the Strasbourg Institute of Political Studies.
+Heloise holds a Masters degree from the European Inter-University Centre for Human Rights and Democratisation and Bachelor degree from Sciences Po.

 Kristyna is responsible for the accountancy at PeaceNexus.